 Yes, you can.
-So long as your ballot has not been received and accepted by your county, you can choose to vote in person.
+So long as your ballot has not been received and accepted by your elections office, you can choose to vote in person.
 If you have your absentee ballot in your possession, take it with you to the polls and give it to the poll worker.
-The poll worker will dispose of your old ballot and let you vote at the polling place.
+The poll worker will dispose of your old ballot and let you vote on the machines.
 If you do not have your absentee ballot in your possession (for example, you have not received it yet, or you’ve misplaced it), that’s okay too.
 Simply tell the poll worker you applied for one, but that you’d like to vote in person instead.
 The poll worker will ask you to sign a form where you swear you haven’t voted, and then you’ll be permitted to vote in person.

-For any questions or problems voting on election day, call the Democratic Party of Georgia’s Voter Protection Hotline for assistance at 888-730-5816.
+For any questions or problems voting, call or text the Voter Protection Hotline for assistance at 888-730-5816.